-Figure 7: Complete coverage with a vaccine that did not wane for 70 years results in a significant reduction in infection.
+Figure 6: 75% coverage with a vaccine that cut transmissibility in half and waned after two years resulted in theoretical eradication of the disease.
 A. The total infected population, including vaccinated individuals.
 B. The final size in each population.

 bers of vaccinated and unvaccinated susceptible individuals.
 With infection included and oscillating transmission, explicitly calculating the final size in each compartment is not possible.
-However, we expect that higher coverage with a lifelong vaccine would tend to a final size with similar numbers; Figure 7 shows that this is indeed the case.
+However, we expect that high coverage with a vaccine with faster waning would tend to a final size with approximately similar numbers; Figure 6 shows that this is indeed the case.
+Note that these results confirm the theoretical predictions from Subsection 4.5.